Maple syrup tastes good on everything. You can’t help but feel tempted to lick them clean on your spoon and put them on your pancakes.

 It’s better that you leave this syrup for pancakes than infants.

-The choice of giving babies maple syrup is your choice as the parent.
+The choice of whether or not to introduce maple syrup to your babies is YOURS as the parent.
 As Mother Gothel reminded Rapunzel in Tangled, Mother knows best.

 You should be aware of the benefits and consequences that come with babies having maple syrup.

 Maple syrup may come with health benefits, but it shouldn’t be used as a substitute for going to your doctor.

 Remember, as the parent, it is YOUR RESPONSIBILITY to give your child’s best interest!